SkyWorld117/DianoiaML.jl/UPDATES.md

 # Update Log

 ### Update 0.3.8 - 02.24.2021
-- Fix that the speed of convergence for training convolutional networks are slower as expected.
+- Fix that the speed of convergence for training convolutional networks is slower as expected.
 (Except with **Minibatch_GD**, I suppose this optimizer is just inefficient in this case. )
 - Support **HDF5.jl** 0.15.4

 ### Update 0.3.7 - 02.22.2021